 Contact your estate planner or financial advisor for more information about charitable gifts.

-For more information, please contact Development Director Claire Margolf at firstname.lastname@example.org or 303-339-1629.
+For more information, please contact Heather McCallin, Assistant Director of Development at (303) 339-1714 or firstname.lastname@example.org.